OldGraff/instaviewer/README.md

-# instaviewer
+# webpack_template
-Convenient viewing of instagram
+For new projects